Study & Intern in London

 Applying for an Internship

-Within the CEA CAPA application, students will indicate that they would like to participate in an internship.
-Students will provide CEA CAPA with the required application materials and give them their top 3 areas of interests for potential placements.
-Students are encouraged to speak to CEA CAPA directly or work with their academic advisers to determine their 3 choices.
-They will then use this information to find students a placement.
-Students are informed of their placement 2 weeks prior to departure.
+Within the CEA CAPA application, you will indicate that you would like to participate in an internship.
+You will provide CEA CAPA with the required application materials and give them your top 3 areas of interests for potential placements.
+You are encouraged to speak to CEA CAPA directly or work with your academic advisers to determine your 3 choices.
+They will then use this information to find you a placement.
+You will be informed of your placement 2 weeks prior to departure.

 Internship Placements